pmahnke/mahnke-cocktails/recipe_processed/manhattan.md

 base_spirits: Rye
 youtube: "eWESf1b317Y&t=278s"
 youtube_embed: "https://www.youtube.com/embed/eWESf1b317Y?si=fVWUHbXnEHzF820P"
+description: "A timeless and sophisticated classic from the 1800s, perfectly balancing the spice of rye whiskey with sweet vermouth and bitters."
 excerpt: |
   The Manhattan, a classic cocktail, believed to have started around the 1860s or 1870s, with a rich history, is a sophisticated and timeless drink that has captivated cocktail enthusiasts for generations.
 ---